Department of Chemistry Courses

 This course discusses the chemistry, physics, and biology aspects of several major types of nanoparticles, including metal, semiconductor, magnetic, carbon, and polymer nanostructures.
 For each type of nanoparticles, we select pedagogical examples (e.g. Au, Ag, CdSe, etc.) and introduce their synthetic methods, physical and chemical properties, self assembly, and various applications.
 Apart from the nanoparticle materials, other topics to be briefly covered include microscopy and spectroscopy techniques for nanoparticle characterization, and nanolithography techniques for fabricating nano-arrays.
 The course is primarily descriptive with a focus on understanding major concepts (such as plasmon, exciton, polaron, etc.).
 The lectures are power point presentation style with sufficient graphical materials to aid students to better understand the course materials.
 Overall, this course is intended to provide an introduction to the new frontiers of nanoscience and nanotechnology.
 Students will gain an understanding of the important concepts and research themes of nanoscience and nanotechnology, and develop their abilities to pursue highly disciplinary nanoscience research.
 The course should be of interest and accessible to advanced undergraduates and graduate students in fields of chemistry, materials science, and biology.
 3 hrs. lec.

 This course develops fundamental principles of polymer science.
 Emphasis is placed on physio-chemical concepts associated with the macromolecular nature of polymeric materials.
 Engineering aspects of the physical, mechanical and chemical properties of these materials are discussed in relation to chain microstructure.
 Topics include an introduction to polymer science and a general discussion of commercially important polymers; molecular weight; condensation and addition synthesis mechanisms with emphasis on molecular weight distribution; solution thermodynamics and molecular conformation; rubber elasticity; and the rheological and mechanical properties of polymeric systems.
-(This course is also listed as 06-609.
-Graduate Course: 12 units, 09-715) 3 hrs. lec.
+(This course is also listed as 09-715, 12 units) 3 hrs. lec.

 This course aims to educate students in the foundations of systematic leadership for building a sustainable world.
 Many sustainability challenges are associated with commercial chemicals and with operational modes of the chemical enterprise.
 For scientists, effectiveness in solving the technical challenges and redirecting cultural behavior is the defining substance of sustainability leadership.
-The course aims to challenge students to analyze and understand the root causes of unsustainability, especially in the technological dimension, to imagine a more sustainable world and to begin to define personal leadership missions.
-Students will be introduced to sustainability ethics as the foundation stone of transformative sustainability leadership, to the Collins Sustainability Compass and Code of Sustainability Ethics and to the Rob and #233;rt/Broman Framework for Strategic Sustainable Development (FSSD) as powerful guiding tools.
+The course aims to challenge students to analyze and understand the root causes of unsustainability, especially in the technological and cultural dimensions of the chemical enterprise, to imagine a more sustainable world and to begin to define personal leadership missions.
+Students will be introduced to sustainability ethics as the foundation stone of transformative sustainability leadership, to the Collins Code of Sustainability Ethics and to other guiding tools.
 The Collins Bookcase of Green Science Challenges organizes the technical content.
 It systematizes the major chemical sustainability challenges of our time: clean synthesis, renewable feed-stocks, safe energy, elemental pollutants, persistent molecular toxicants and endocrine disruptors.
-Focal areas will be the technical, toxicological and cultural histories of elemental and molecular pollutants and endocrine disruptor (ED) science EDs represent the single greatest sustainability challenge of everyday chemicals.
-The graded substance will take the form of take-home work.
-Students will primarily read key books and articles and will summarize and personally evaluate the material in essay assignments.
-The course is intended for upper level undergraduates and graduates.
-There are no other prerequisites.
+Focal areas will be the technical, toxicological and cultural histories of elemental and molecular pollutants and endocrine disruptor (ED) science.
+EDs represent the single greatest sustainability challenge of everyday chemicals all while we are just beginning to recognize an emerging threat to health and the environment from micro- and nano-plastics which are finding their way into human tissues.
+The course is intended for upper level undergraduates and graduates, although many brilliant freshmen have thrived in the course.
 The class is limited to 25 students.
-The assignments are common to both undergraduate and graduate classes offerings.
-(Graduate course 12 units 09-710) 3 hrs. lec.
+The assignments are common to both undergraduate and graduate classes offerings with graduates taking additional assignments.
+(Undergraduate course 9 units 09-510.
+Graduate course 12 units 09-710) 3 hrs. lec.

 The first half of this course focuses on the fundamentals of structure and bonding in organotransition metal complexes and how the results can be used to explain, and predict, chemical reactivity.
 The latter half of the course covers applications, and more specifically, homogeneous catalysts for industrial processes and organic synthesis.
 (Graduate Course: 12 units, 09-717)